Floating

 Monthly Newsletter

-Monthly newsletters are personal letters a brand or a business sends to subscribers.
+Monthly newsletters are like personal letters that a brand sends to its subscriber list informing them about the latest happenings.
 Generally, newsletters have a common theme and reach out to users on a weekly, bi-weekly, or monthly basis.
 Here’s a great example of a monthly newsletter by Scott’s Cheap Flights:

 monthly_newsletter_example